Close Menu

 Google News

-Museveni praises Arrow Boys in Teso
+President Museveni praises Arrow Boys for defending Teso from LRA rebels

 AMURIA, Uganda — President Yoweri Museveni has paid a glowing tribute to the bravery and sacrifice of the Arrow Boys of Teso, describing the local self-defence militia as instrumental heroes in restoring peace and stability to the region.